 - My own relationship status has been mostly single.
 Happily single is still single.
 I’d like to find a relationship that begins to form the next chapter of my life, beyond single.

 I keep repeating how happy I am.
 I’m sure it’s a mantra of sorts.
-A sort of self-soothing, self-regulating process I am working to keep myself upright and healthy even as most of my material possessions and privacy are gone.
+A sort of self-soothing, a self-regulating process I am working to keep myself upright and healthy even as most of my material possessions and privacy are gone.
 Fine, I walk away from all the things and return to the self.
 I return to myself and my internal makeover that began 4.5 years ago.
 This writing is a huge part of the process for me.
-I’m in therapy, sure, but this connection with myself, gives me almost daily sessions.
+I’m in therapy, sure, but this connection with myself gives me almost daily sessions.
 And my talky therapy becomes more of an affirmation and firming-up of my convictions.